hannahtrask/ItsAllGouda/README.md

 ## Code Snippet

-here's a code snippet or two we're all really proud of
+here's a code snippet or two we're all really proud of, add at the end of the project

 ```
 code snippet